Email marketing

 Improved customer experience and retention

-Despite not being about sales, transactional emails can still include information about additional products, promotions, or services that are related to a previous or current purchase.
-Such unobtrusive advertising motivates customers to buy additional products.
+Plus, well-designed transactional email can include information about additional products, promotions, or services that are related to a previous or current purchase.

 Brand recognition